r3yl4h/RustyGenC/README.md

 }
 ```
 etc for other (I have not yet implemented recognition for arguments on the stack)
+if you can try to use the byte, word, dword, qword directives as much as possible because it's easier for the script to deal with

 #### THE CODE IS UNDER DEVELOPMENT IT IS NORMAL THAT THEY HAVE NOT MANY INSTRUCTIONS SUPPORTED